surge-synthesizer/surge/README.md

 Surge is an open source digital synthesizer, originally written and sold as a commercial product by @kurasu/Claes Johanson at [vember audio](http://vemberaudio.se).
-In September of 2018, Claes released a partially completed version of Surge 1.6 under GPL3, and a group of developers have been improving it since.
+In September of 2018, Claes chose to release a partially completed version of Surge 1.6 under GPL3, and a group of developers have been improving it since.
 You can learn more about the team at https://surge-synth-team.org/

 **If you are a musician only looking to use Surge please download the appropriate binary